mono/website/docs/gui/winforms/getting-started-guide.md

     mono hello.exe

-NOTE: on Mac OS X you’ll have to wait around a minute the very first time you run this command.
+NOTE: on macOS you’ll have to wait around a minute the very first time you run this command.

 [![Helloworld.png](/archived/images/f/f5/Helloworld.png)](/archived/images/f/f5/Helloworld.png)